NodeBE4/opinion/_posts/2022-09-19-EnclavedMicrostate.md

 ----- __840.16__ -----2022-09-29 21:54:52+08:00:

 Rachel has a [pretty active Twitter account](https://twitter.com/racheltietz?lang=en) and has apparently still been doing acting and a bit of music as well.
-She's apparently mainly in theatre these days which would explain her lack of significant IMDB presence.
+It seems she's mainly in theatre these days which would explain her lack of significant IMDB presence.
 I came across [a podcast appearance](https://www.spreaker.com/user/12913261/play-up-stream-podcast-rachel-tietz-1) she did back in March last year discussing her experience in acting and music; I haven't listened to it at great length but it may have more for those interested in where she's been since leaving NC.

 ----- __840.17__ -----2022-09-29 22:09:15+08:00: